-The Company estimates the forfeiture rate at the time of grant and revises, if necessary, were estimated based on management's expectation through industry knowledge and historical data.
+The Company estimates the forfeiture rate at the time of grant and revisions, if necessary, were estimated based on management's expectation through industry knowledge and historical data.

-During the year ended December 31, 2104, the Company issued 292,650 shares of restricted common stock to certain board of directors and consultants.
-The restricted stock issuances vested immediately and a total of approximately 211,300 was recorded to stock based compensation.
+During the years ended December 31, 2015 and 2014, the Company issued 278,784 and 292,650 shares of restricted common stock to certain board of directors, officers and consultants, respectively and recorded approximately \$0.2 million and \$0.2 million to stock based compensation, respectively.

-During the year ended December 31, 2014, the company met certain clinical milestones upon which 71,750 performance based options vested and the Company recorded approximately \$28,000 of stock based compensation.
+During the years ended December 31, 2014, the company met certain clinical milestones upon which 71,750 performance based options vested and the Company recorded approximately \$28,000 of stock based compensation.
+No additional milestones were achieved during the year ended December 31, 2015.

-As of December 31, 2014, the aggregate intrinsic value of in the money options was \$0.
-The total intrinsic value is calculated as the difference between the Company's stock price on December 31, 2014 and the exercise price, multiplied by the number of in-the-money options that would have been received by the option holders had all option holders exercised their options on the last trading day of the fiscal year.
+As of December 31, 2015, the aggregate intrinsic value of in the money options was \$0.6 million.
+The total intrinsic value is calculated as the difference between the Company's stock price on December 31, 2015 and the exercise price, multiplied by the number of in-the-money options that would have been received by the option holders had all option holders exercised their options on the last trading day of the fiscal year.
 This amount changes based on the fair market value of the Company's shares.

-As of December 31, 2014, there was approximately \$1.9 million of unrecognized compensation costs, net of estimated forfeitures, related to stock option awards to employees, which is expected to be recognized over a remaining weighted average period of 2.0 years.
+As of December 31, 2015, there was approximately \$1.9 million of unrecognized compensation costs, net of estimated forfeitures, related to stock option awards to employees, which is expected to be recognized over a remaining weighted average period of 1.3 years.

-NOTE H - COMMMITMENTS
+NOTE I - COMMMITMENTS